lmaisenbacher/rp-lockbox/README.md

 rp-lockbox is a firmware for the [Red Pitaya](https://www.redpitaya.com/) FPGA board which turns it into a feedback controller (lockbox) optimized for optics experiments.

+The original project by Fabian Schmid can be found [here](https://github.com/schmidf/rp-lockbox).

 ## Features
 * Multiple-Input, Multiple-Output PID controller
 * Web interface for configuration
-* Automatic relock (e.g. using the transmission signal of a cavity)
+* Automatic relock (e.g., using the transmission signal of a cavity)
 * Remote control via Ethernet using SCPI commands
 * Autonomous operation (connection to a PC is only required for configuration)
+* Support for cascaded controllers through lock status output on digital pins

 ## Installation
 Build the software and FPGA configuration from source (see below) or download a binary archive